luisffc/k8s-poc/README.md

 - `MY_GITHUB_TOKEN`: For pushing to GitHub Container Registry

 ## My backlog for this project if I had more time
+- Revisit helm charts to ensure best practices and perform a templates cleanup.
+(For fast bootstrapping, I used the helm create command)
 - Review services helm charts looking for similar templates that can be shared through the umbrella chart
 - Perform a load test and define resource requirements and limits for the services deployment
 - Change GHA `security-scan` step to also use matrix